 = 2(lb + bh + hl)

-Volume of a solid is equal to the product of base area and its height.
-Thus, the volume of cuboid is equal to the product of base rectangular face and height.
+The volume of a solid is equal to the product of the base area and its height.
+Thus, the volume of cuboid is equal to the product of the base rectangular face and height.

 Volume = (Length × Breadth) × Height